-- Umpires and Captains should consult before the start of the match regarding bowlers who could be considered "fast "medium paced" or "slow".
-This discussion should be considered following the sign off of the Cricket Australia "Corea Day Checklist", to give - This discussion should be completed following the sign-off of the Cricket Australia "Game Day Checklist", to give context to the match conditions for that day. - In matches without an Association appointed Umpire, this process should occur between both Captains.
+Umpires and Captains should consult before the start of the match regarding bowlers who could be considered "fast

+- This discussion should be completed following the sign-off of the Cricket Australia "Game Day Checklist", to give context to the match conditions for that day. - In matches without an Association appointed Umpire, this process should occur between both Captains.